Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 }
 ```

 For step 2, I've put a breakpoint at the start of our vulnerable function and looked at the data on the stack.
-I've found that in our case, the value of the current IOCTL is in a consistant place on the stack relative to RSP.
+I've found that in our case, the value of the current IOCTL is in a consistent place on the stack relative to RSP.
 Therefore it can be used as an anchor for our calculations.

 Step 3 is pretty simple and looks like this:
 ```cpp